 Cost estimate is $2,900 per person (in addition to the non-refundable $100 BAC ride registration fee).
 Cost includes double occupancy for 13 nights; 13 breakfasts; 3 group dinners; happy hour drinks and snacks most afternoons (at least 10); daily route review, maps, cue sheets and sightseeing information; and luggage transfer on 4 days, as well as at least 2 special tours/excursions.
 GPS tracks will be provided for those who want them, but it is up to the rider to know how to use his or her GPS before the trip begins.
-The initial deposit is $600, with the second payment of $900 due September 1, 2020, and the final payment of $1,400 due January 1, 2021.
+The initial deposit is $600, with the second payment of $900 due January 3, 2022, and the final payment of $1,400 due May 2, 2022.
 The cost is estimated based on $1.25 per Euro.
-Depending on currency exchange rates, there may be an adjustment in the amount of the final payment.
+Depending on currency exchange rates as well as possible hotel rate increases due to moving the trip to 2022, there may be an adjustment in the amount of the final payment.

 SINGLES & SOLOS POLICY